-The Ontario government followed many (if not all sport, countries) in creating legislation to ensure any noticed brain impact follows a defined process and before an athlete can return to the sport.
+Bill 193- https://www.ola.org/en/legislative-business/bills/parliament-41/session-2/bill-193 exists in Ontario, whereby the Ontario government created legislation to ensure any noticed brain impact are to be recorded and follow a defined process before an athlete can return to the sport.

-Concussion is all by itself a complex issue, it can only be diagnosed by a medical practitioner.
-It is not a “disease”, like mumps, or measles, but rather a symptom. i.e ringing in the ears, light sensitivity, unable to sleep, nausea… There are 22 known and recognized concussion symptoms, and any one or more can be diagnosed as a concussion.
+Head impacts can only be diagnosed by a medical practitioner.
+It is not a “disease”, like mumps, or measles, but rather a symptom i.e ringing in the ears, light sensitivity, unable to sleep, nausea… there are 22 known and recognized concussion symptoms, of which any one or more can deliver a concussion diagnosis.

-Our decision was therefore not to design an impact tracking solution that would fit into a helmet- this was not what we want to measure, but rather something that would attach directly to the skin.
+Our decision was therefore not to design an impact tracking solution that would fit into a helmet, but rather something that would attach directly to the skin.

-We are a group of committed parents and children to senior parents.
+We are a team of committed parents, engineers, and sport enthusiasts.

 Between us have over 100 years of working experience, a couple of MBA’s, a couple of engineers, patent holders, award winners, Fortune 500 exits, but most importantly we are passionate, driven entrepreneurs.
 One of us even has product in space!

 Our goal is to create wearable solutions to ensure the well being of our loved ones, no matter how old they are, or where they are.